rodeloescueta/attio-api/memory-bank/activeContext.md

 We have successfully implemented the core Attio-Zoho integration for service synchronization, and completed a full sync of all production plans from Zoho to Attio.
 The system can now retrieve service plans from Zoho Subscriptions, create a corresponding collection in Attio, and populate it with service data.
 We're now focusing on automating this synchronization process, improving error handling, and preparing for the next phase of the subscription workflow implementation.

+We are also adding a frontend component using EJS templates to create client-facing views for proposals and quotes.
+This will allow clients to view service proposals with pricing information pulled from Attio.
+The frontend will also include a markdown-to-HTML conversion utility for rendering service agreements and other formatted content.

 ## Recent Changes

 - Created project plan (PLAN.md)